-Combined with Atmel Studio, the JTAGICE MkII can perform on-chip debugging on all AVR 8-bit RISC microcontrollers with a JTAG or debugWIRE interface.
-The Atmel AT90USB1287 comes with a debugWIRE interface so only a minimum of three wires is required for communication between the JTAGICE MkII and the board.
-These signals are RESET, VCC, and GND.
+Combined with AVR Studio, the JTAGICE MkII can perform on-chip debugging on all AVR 8-bit RISC microcontrollers with a JTAG or debugWIRE interface.
+The Atmel AT90USB1287 comes with a debugWIRE interface so only a minimum of three wires is required for communication between JTAGICE MkII and the board.
+These signals are RESET, VCC and GND.

 The debugWIRE on-chip debug system uses a one-wire bidirectional interface to control the program flow, execute AVR instructions in the CPU, and to program the different non-volatile memories.
-For debugging via debugWIRE, the reset line is used and the NRES jumper has to be removed because the JTAG ICE mkII requires exclusive access to this line.
+For debugging via debugWIRE, the reset line is used and the jumper NRES has to be removed because the JTAG ICE mkII needs exclusive access to this line.

-For more detailed information about debugging via the debugWIRE interface, see the relevant documentation available on the Internet.
+For more detailed information about debugging via the debugWIRE interface, refer to the relevant documentation available on the web.

-5. Atmel ATA664251 Demo GUI Description
+5. Atmel ATA664151 Demo GUI Description

-The Atmel[®] ATA664251 demo GUI (graphical user interface) is a software tool for configuring and demonstrating the Atmel ATA664251 device using the Atmel ATAK43001-V1 kit.
+The Atmel® ATA664151 Demo GUI (Graphical User Interface) is a software tool for configuring and demonstrating the Atmel ATA664151 device using the Atmel ATAK42001-V1 kit.

-The Atmel ATA664251 demo GUI was designed to minimize the learning curve for using the Atmel ATA664251 device in the user application.
+The Atmel ATA664151 Demo GUI was designed to minimize the learning curve for using the Atmel ATA664151 device in the user application.
 It is divided into 11 main sections: